-The average of the current and current matrix over the central area close to the molecule shows a clear decrease in the average current, see \Figref{figCurrent} (c) right.
-The main part of the current is still carried through the $s$-wave tip states although the current going through the substrate $s$-wave decrease substantially and the importance of the $p$-waves increase markedly.
+The average of the current and current matrix over the central area close to the molecule show a clear decrease in the average current, see \Figref{figCurrent} c (ii).
+Since the Cu tip gives a lower current over the molecule, the average over tip positions close to the molecule is lower (71\%) compared to the average over the full cell, \Figref{figCurrent} c (i) (100\%).
+The main part of the current is still carried through the $s$-wave tip states although the current going through the substrate $s$-wave decrease substantially, and the importance of the $p$-waves increase markedly.
 As neither the amplitude, nor the sign of the wave functions are clearly visible in \Figref{figCurrent}, a cross section of the most transmitting mode combination is shown in \Figref{figInterference}.
-This combination, i.e., $\{\ket{\varphi_\textrm{s}^{12}},\ket{\varphi_\textrm{t}^{6}}\}$ (giving 24\% of the total tunneling current), reveals a sign change for the substrate mode, whereas the sign is strictly positive for the tip mode.
-The sign change implies that the overlap of the wave functions decrease when the tip is centered over the molecule and gives, as an interference effect, the dip in tunneling current, see \Figref{figInterference}.
+This combination, i.e., $\{\ket{\varphi_\textrm{s}^{13}},\ket{\varphi_\textrm{t}^{7}}\}$ (giving 24\% of the total tunneling current), reveals a sign change for the substrate mode, whereas the sign is strictly positive for the tip mode.
+The sign change implies that the overlap of the wave functions decreases when the tip is centered over the molecule, and gives, as an interference effect, the dip in tunneling current, see \Figref{figInterference}.